Angela-Sin/Alice-in-Wonderland-PP3/README.md

 5. Give your app a name and select your region from drop-down.
 6. Click 'Create new app'.
 7. Go to the 'settings' tab, you must do it before deployment.
-8. Scroll down to the 'config vars' section and key: PORT and value: 8000.
+8. Scroll down to the 'config vars' section, and the key is PORT, and the value is 8000.
 9. Scroll down to the 'Buildpacks' section.
 10. Click 'Add buildpack'.
 11. Add Python as the first dependency and select 'Save changes'.